jerinpeter/RC6Ch_Arduino_Car/README.md

 This feature can used to make the robot car drift !

-Feel free to edit the code and use it

 Note: This code was written with the FLYSKY FSi6 RC reciver , Therefore if using any other RC Reciever you may need to change the PWM values

-Feel free to edit the code and put in appropriate values for best performace..
+Feel free to edit the code and put in appropriate values for best performance...

 ENJOY!